locka99/cpp-to-rust-book/features_of_rust/polymorphism.md

 };
 ```

 One of the biggest issues that you might begin to see from the above example is that is too easy to inadvertantly call the wrong function because C++ will also implicitly convert types.
+On top of that C++ also has default parameter values _and_ default constructors.
+So you might call a function using one signature and be calling something entirely different after the compiler resolves it.

 ```c++